-Support local food economies like farmers markets with a donation to Heifer International's Seeds of Change.
+Support local food economies like farmers markets with a donation to Heifer International's USA Program.

 Editor's note: The following guest post is by Angela Colley.
 With a background in mortgage and real estate, Angela Colley is a contributor for the website, Money Crashers Personal Finance.
 She is passionate about charity, green living and animal rights advocacy.

 Stocking your kitchen with seasonal fruits, greens, brightly colored peppers and other organic goodies is a great feeling.
 Knowing you bought them from local farmers and helped keep them in business is an even better one.
 Shopping at a farmers market is a great way to support your local economy and make sure you're buying the healthiest produce around, but it's also a great way to save money.

 Check out the following reasons you should be shopping at a farmers market:

 Grocery chains source their produce from big farms all over the world.
 When you buy from them, your money is supporting other economies.
 When you buy from a farmers market, however, your money goes directly into the hands of the farmer who grew the produce.
 That farmer likely lives in your area and spends that money on local businesses as well, creating a cycle that strengthens your local economy.

 A table at a farmers market in Hughes, Arkansas.
 Photo courtesy of Heifer International.